pratikrathore8/opt_for_pinns/README.md

 ## Citation

-If you found this library to be useful in your work, please cite the following paper:
+If you found this repository to be useful in your work, please cite the following paper:

 ```
 @inproceedings{rathore2024challenges,